kshedden/cscar-unix-data/shell.md

 -----

 Pipes are used to treat the output of one command as the input to another.
-For now we will give two simple examples, and we will see more complex examples when we discuss using OS tools:
+For now we will give two simple examples, and later we will see more complex examples when we discuss using the core utilities:

 List the directory contents and view the results in the viewer [less](https://www.gnu.org/software/less):